Kalla Thuppakki: Controversy

 The film was in the news for its similar title with Thuppakki (2012).
 The makers of this film filed a case against the makers of that film for using a similar title.

 Release and reception

 The film was initially scheduled to release on Deepavali of 2012 but was postponed to 2013.
 A critic from The Times of India rated the film 0.5 out of 5 and said that "In the end, ‘Kallathuppakki’ misfires.
 The sloppy editing and uneven pacing only makes things worse".
-A critic from Behindwoods rated the film 0 out of 5 and opined that "To sum it all, Kalla Thuppaakki is unbelievably inane and is a tiring watch and makes you wonder what the director was smoking to come up with such claptrap".